section-engineering-education/engineering-education/articles/android-workmanager/index.md

 **NOTE: To access the library file and other core framework files, hold the `ctrl`/`cmd` key and click the `Constraints` object.**

 The only thing remaining is creating the work and setting the constraints.
-With WorkManager, there are two types of jobs.
+As mentioned earlier, there are two types of jobs in `WorkManager`.

 **1. One time work**
 This is work/job that is run only once.
 It is created using the `OneTimeWorkRequest` class which takes one parameter, i.e our worker class.
 We create one in our code and name it `oneTimeWorker`.
 We set constraints using the `.setConstraints()` method and pass in our constraints.